Zoey-Case/JPN520-NLP-Project/Readme.md

 ### 20240809
 - Finished updating the app to include comparisons by percentages.
 - Refactored and reorganized application to better accomodate further additions and updates.
+- Added a custom option menu for building a dataset.

 ## Citations